The Regulatory Affairs Professionals Society (RAPS)

 Next Steps

-• Introduce personalization based on user behavior over time
+• Add personalization based on returning user behavior

 More Projects